openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 #### BFP Handling in NNCF
 To successfully train to BFP-enabled hardware, NNCF must model as close as possible target hardware's arithmetic.
 Current implementation models hardware as implemented in Intel FPGA Deep Learning Accelerator Suite, supported by the Intel OpenVINO™ toolkit.

 NNCF inserts a Quantization layer for each input of every convolution layer.
-This quantization layer performs converts to lower precision and blocks FP32 activations/weights, and then converts them back to FP32.
-During training, all convolution operations are performed in full fp32 arithmetic to exploit optimised GPU support, but using weights and activations that are a **FP32** represntation of the **intXbfp** weights and activations.
-Because there are no learnt parameters in a block floating point model, and weights are stored at **FP32**, the exported Onnx is fully compatible with the rest of the OpenVino flow without modification.
-The model will run on fp32 hardware, but with some reduction in accuracy.
+This quantization layer converts FP32 activations/weights to lower precision, blocks them, and then converts them back to **FP32**.
+During training, all convolution operations are performed in full **FP32** arithmetic to exploit optimised GPU support, but using weights and activations that are a **FP32** representation of the **intXbfp** values.
+Because there are no learnt parameters in a block floating point model, and weights are stored as **FP32**, the exported ONNX is fully compatible with the rest of the OpenVino flow without modification.
+The model will run on **FP32** hardware but with some reduction in accuracy.

 ##### BFP configuration
 There are many user-configurable parameters that control BFP support in NNCF.
 Retraining configuration file selects `hw_config_type` and `hw_config_subtype` to select a desired set of BFP parameters.
 For example,